tppham/android-secure-s3-sync/README.txt

   - the s3 auth activity needs some cleanup
+    - would be nice having other options besides just text entry or QR code.  perhaps reading off of /sdcard? fetching from a web page or directly from AWS with creds?
+    - we should probably register for some URL type so that we can get QR codes directed to us even outside of our app s3sync://name:pw/bucketname ?
+    - s3 accounts need better names.  the s3 key id is unreadable
     - make it a dialog?
     - check creds in the background.  let user know if they worked
     - remove cruft

   - the s3 store needs cleanup.. some old code and some TODO items

+  - s3 auth activity should prompt user for a bucket name to use and provide a suitable default entry

+  - need preferences.  per account?  can we store extra info in accts?